CONNECTICUT WEDDING VENUE LIST

 Our state is beautiful, so being outside for your big day is a great option.
-Also, there’s the Covid-19 pandemic to contend with.
+(Also, for now, there’s still the Covid-19 pandemic to contend with.)
 The venues listed here are optimized to be outdoor only, meaning that both your ceremony and reception would be outdoors.

 - Any Connecticut farm: It might be Chanticleer Acres Farm, it might be a different one.
-The point is this: if you can find a Connecticut farm that will host your wedding, you’ll have yourself a great, unique time.
+The point is this: if you can use a farm as your Connecticut wedding venue, you’ll have yourself a great, unique time.